Aerial View Localization with Reinforcement Learning: Towards Emulating Search-and-Rescue: Conclusions

 \section{Conclusions}

-In this work we have introduced the novel \emph{aerial view goal localization} task and framework, which allows for controllable and reproducible development of methodologies that can eventually be useful for several relevant real-world scenarios, e.g.~search-and-rescue operations.
+In this work we have introduced the novel \emph{aerial view goal localization} task and framework, which allows for controllable and reproducible development of methodologies that can eventually be useful for automated search-and-rescue operations, e.g.~in regions that are heavily affected by climate-induced disasters.
 Naturally, as with most technologies, there are also possible applications that may be unethical.
-We strongly discourage extending our research in such directions, and instead call for extensions towards benign use-cases.
-The difficulty for humans to perform well on our proposed task shows that it is a reasonable first step for model development and evaluation, even though the setup avoids some challenges of real uses-cases.
-Relevant next steps toward making the proposed methodologies more practically useful includes making the goal location specification more flexible (e.g. allowing for ground-level image description of the goal), as well as considering even larger search areas. \\ \\ A reinforcement learning-based approach, \emph{\airloc{}}, was developed to tackle the proposed task, in addition to several other learnable and heuristic methods.
+We strongly discourage extending our research in such directions, and instead call for extensions towards benign use-cases. \\ \\ The difficulty for humans to perform well on our proposed task shows that it is a reasonable first step for model development and evaluation, even though the setup avoids some challenges of real use-cases.
+Relevant next steps toward making the proposed methodologies more practically useful include making the goal specification more flexible (e.g.~allowing for a ground-level image description of the goal); requiring the agent to explicitly declare when it has reached its goal; and considering even larger search areas. \\ \\ A reinforcement learning-based approach, \emph{\airloc{}}, was developed to tackle the proposed task, in addition to several other learnable and heuristic methods.
 Key components of the policy architecture include a mid-level vision module and an explicit decoupling between exploration and exploitation, both of which were shown to be crucial for \airloc{}'s performance.
 Extensive experimental evaluations clearly showed the benefits of our \airloc{} agent over the learnable and heuristic baselines.
-A proof-of-concept human performance evaluation was also conducted, which indicates that this task is difficult even for humans.
-Code has been made publicly available so that others can further explore and extend our proposed task.
+In particular, our methodology can be used to localize goals in aerial images depicting disaster zones, despite being trained only on scenarios without disasters.
+Code and models have been made publicly available\footnote{\url{https://github.com/aleksispi/airloc}} so that others can further explore and extend our proposed task towards real use-cases, for example within disaster relief and management.